finnianj/finntech/posts/lingo.md

 ---
-title: 'Small Business Lingo 101: Essential Terms to Know'
+title: 'Small Business Lingo 101: Essential Terms'
 date: '2017-11-12'
+author: 'Brian'
+role: 'Global Affairs Associate'
+image: '/images/articles/4.jpeg'
 ---

 Starting a small business comes with a whole new vocabulary.
 Understanding essential business terms can help you navigate the entrepreneurial world with confidence.
 Here's a list of key terms every small business owner should know: